5 Templates Every Freelance Writer Needs

 • A description of the writing process: What the client can expect in terms of outlines, drafts, and revisions, where they can share feedback, and typical turnaround times.

 • Rates: For blog writing, I share my rates based on word count.
 Some other freelancers provide a starting rate depending on the complexity of the project.
 The point is to give new clients an idea of what you charge so they can determine if they can afford your services.
+Not sure what to charge?
+Check out this freelance writer rates survey from Ashley Cummings.

 • Payment process: The details of deposits and invoicing.
 The earlier you establish this upfront, the faster you can get paid.